 Here’s a bodice-ripping love story of sex and adventure: the story of Jane Elizabeth Digby, Lady Ellenborough.

-She died on this day 1881.
-I celebrate her as a woman who did her own thing, when doing one’s own thing was very much not what women did.
+Jane Digby was a woman who did her own thing, when doing one’s own thing was very much not what women did.
+She died on this day, 11 August 1881.

 During the course of her lifetime, today’s average British woman will have sexual contact with an average of 14.56 men.